JuliaInterop/JavaCall.jl/README.md

 ## Apple macOS

-JavaCall works on on Julia 1.3 to Julia 1.6.2.
+JavaCall works on Julia 1.0 and Julia 1.3 to Julia 1.6.2.
 Please set the environment variable `JULIA_COPY_STACKS = 1`.

 As of Julia 1.6.3, JavaCall fails on macOS due to a fatal segmentation fault, signal (11).
 See [JavaCall#151](https://github.com/JuliaInterop/JavaCall.jl/issues/151) and [JuliaLang/julia#40056](https://github.com/JuliaLang/julia/pull/40056).

 The current developers of JavaCall do not posess current Apple hardware to debug this issue.
-Help is needed.
+[Help is needed.](https://github.com/JuliaInterop/JavaCall.jl/issues/151)

 Julia 1.0 and Julia 1.6.2 are tested via Github Actions continuous integration on macOS.